chsxf/mfx.wiki.mirror/Getting-Started.md

 ## Create a New Project

-You can get started right away and easily create a new MFX project by using this command:
+You can get started right away and create a new MFX project by using this command:

 ```
 composer create-project chsxf/mfx-project-template target_directory_name